tmtxt/tmtxt.github.com/_posts/2018-05-19-elementary-sorts-summary.md

 ---

 > Nothing special here.
 It's just a blog post for summarising my algorithm learning course.
 Although
-> this was already taught in the University, it's still good to summarise here
+> some of them were already taught in the University, it's still good to summarise here

 # 1. Selection Sort